jenaleigh01/yoga-at-the-barn-blog/.github/ISSUE_TEMPLATE/user-story.md

 ---

-As a user, I would like to be able to leave a comment on blog posts to further engage with the topic.
-**(MUST HAVE)**
+As a user, I can like other users' comments, therefore informing other users' that I have enjoyed their comment. **(MUST HAVE)**

 **Acceptance Criteria**

-**AC1** - A comment box is available to a logged user.
-**AC2** - Once user's comment is submitted, it is viewable and linked to the corresponding post.
+**AC1** - When a logged in user, a clickable like button or icon is available on each post to engage with other users' submitted comments.